How common are grand unified theories?: Abstract

 \section{Abstract}

 The individual fermion generations of the Standard Model fit neatly into a representation of a simple Grand Unified Theory gauge algebra.
 If Grand Unification is not realized in nature, this would appear to be a coincidence.
-We attempt to quantify how frequent this coincidence is among theories with group structure and fermion content similar to the Standard Model.
-We find that $\mathcal{O}(1/100)$ of consistent fermion representations similar to the Standard Model are unifiable, and discuss how the result depends on our definitions.
+We attempt to quantify how frequently this coincidence occurs among theories with group structure and fermion content similar to the Standard Model.
+While many of the completely chiral, anomaly-free fermion representations of the Standard Model gauge algebra that are no larger than the single generation Standard Model are unifiable, we find that unifiability quickly becomes rare when the analysis is extended to include other gauge algebras or larger representations.
 This purely group-theoretical analysis may be taken as a bottom-up indication for Grand Unification, conceptually similar to a naturalness argument.

 The Standard Model (SM) of particle physics unifies electromagnetic and weak forces into a single framework~\cite{Glashow:1961tr,Weinberg:1967tq,Salam:1968rm}.
 The SM gauge forces, in turn, can be unified into a more symmetric Grand Unified Theory (GUT)~\cite{Pati:1974yy,Georgi:1974sy,Mohapatra:1974hk,Fritzsch:1974nn,Georgi:1974my}.
 Intriguingly, the SM fermions fit neatly into $SU(5)$ representations~\cite{Georgi:1974sy} and if a right-handed neutrino is added, one generation of fermions fits exactly into the $\mathbf{16}$ representation of $SO(10)$~\cite{Georgi:1974my,Fritzsch:1974nn}.
 This perfect fit seems to be too good to be a mere coincidence and is part of the appeal of GUTs.
 However, since symmetries and unification are driving concepts in physics, successfully constructing a GUT may be more of a result of our own preoccupations than an observation about nature.